1720s

 The 1720s decade ran from January 1, 1720, to December 31, 1729.
 In Europe it was a decade of comparative peace following a lengthy period of near continuous warfare with treaties ending the War of the Quadruple Alliance and the Great Northern War.
-Both Britain and France saw major financial crashes at the beginning of the decade with the South Sea Bubble and the Mississippi Company respectively.
-Nonetheless it was a decade of stability in both countries under the leadership of Robert Walpole and Cardinal Fleury and the two nations, recently enemies, formed the Anglo-French Alliance.
+Both Britain and France saw major financial crashes at the beginning of the decade with the South Sea Company and John Law's Company, respectively.

+Nonetheless, it was a decade of stability in both countries under the leadership of Robert Walpole and Cardinal Fleury and the two nations, recently enemies, formed the Anglo-French Alliance.

 Stylistically the decade was part of the Baroque era.